 Dr Alan Greene, BCL, LL.M, PhD (UCD), PGCAP

 I hold BCL LLM and PhD degrees from UCD School of Law.
-My PhD, awarded in 2014, explores the impact that permanent states of emergencies can have on the constitutional order of a state and what controls are necessary on the decision to declare a state of emergency.
-My forthcoming monograph with Hart Publishing, Oxford develops these ideas and will be published in spring 2018.
+My PhD, awarded in 2014, explored the impact that permanent states of emergencies can have on the constituent power and constitutional order of a state and what controls are necessary on the decision to declare a state of emergency.
+I have developed these ideas in Permanent States of Emergency and the Rule of Law: Constitutions in an Age of Crisis (Hart Publishing, 2018).

 I am also interested in human rights and constitutionalism more generally with an emphasis on the European Convention on Human Rights.